The ultimate goal of creating a case study is to develop a feasible action that can solve the problem it raised.

 What Are Alternative Courses of Action (ACA) in a Case Study?

-Alternative Courses of Action (ACA) are the possible actions that a firm or organization can implement to address the problem indicated in the case study.
+Alternative Courses of Action (ACA) are the possible actions a firm or organization can implement to address the problem indicated in the case study.
 These are suggested actions that a firm can consider to arrive at the most feasible and effective solution to the problem.

-The ACA that you will offer and indicate will be based on your case study’s SWOT analysis located in the “Areas of Consideration” portion.
+The ACA you will offer and indicate will be based on your case study’s SWOT analysis in the “Areas of Consideration” portion.
 Thus, a SWOT analysis is performed first before writing the ACA.

 What Is the Importance of Alternative Courses of Action (ACA) in a Case Study?